andriesbron/Cneurons/readme.md

 - Easy starter for starters in Perceptron neural networks in C for embedded systems, the smaller controllers.
 - Concept of cNeurons is to train in Python and implement in embedded C.
-- Using cNeurons is by copying an example, currently one, from the example directory.
+- Using Cneurons is by copying an example, currently one, from the example directory.
 Then, run the python script, next, run the C application.
 The Python example exports the perceptron parameters as a result of the training into corresponding files for the C application.
 - Extend the example to your needs.